rednafi/rednafi.com/content/about.md

 Mono.

 GitHub Actions deploys the site automatically with each commit to the main branch.
 Static assets are hosted on Cloudflare [R2].
-I use [VSCode] to write in markdown and commit to the repo.
+I use [VSCode] to write in Markdown and commit to the repo.
 The CI takes care of everything else.
 You can find all the source code and content [here].